• Email

 There is no set requirement for each domain.
 It is expected that most workshop time will be spent learning about theories, techniques, and applications.
 Three hours of Play Therapy History is an acceptable minimum.
 An Introduction to and History of Play Therapy course can be obtained here.

 There are also requirements for Cultural and Social Diversity.
-There are two courses in the eLearning Library that can help you obtain these credits: Gathering Our Medicine: Cultural Rituals As Emotional Playgrounds and Beyond Cultural Competency: Helping Play Therapists Practice Cultural Humility & Good Trouble: Moving from Ally to Accomplice in the Playroom.
+There are three courses in the eLearning Library that can help you obtain these credits:

 3. Is there one course that I can take to satisfy the requirements for BCRPT?